PVAR rifle: Design

 PVAR rifles are installed with one-piece free-floated M1913 quad rail handguards made of 7075-T6 aluminum mounted on a matching proprietary barrel nut.
-UDMC states that the PVAR system is designed to be easily removed from the front of the gas block, and does not require removal of the handguard to access the gas system for cleaning or repairs.

 UDMC offers the PVAR System on four series of rifles: the F5/F7-PVAR and the S5/S7-PVAR.

 The “F-series” models are fully automatic, and “S-series” rifles are semi-automatic.
-The PVAR system is offered as F5/S5 variants of the M16 and M4 in 5.56 NATO with barrel lengths from 7.5" and 22", and also available as F7/S7 variants of the M110 in 7.62x51mm with barrels starting at 14.5" up to 25".
+The PVAR system is offered as F5/S5 variants of the M16 and M4 in 5.56 NATO with barrel lengths from 7.5" and 22", and also available as F7/S7 variants of the M110 in 7.62×51mm with barrels starting at 14.5" up to 25".

 Three barrel types are available: black Parkerized 4150 carbon steel, matte finish SS-410 stainless steel, and AISI-416 supplied by Dikar S. Coop BERGARA of Spain.
 All barrels are threaded to accept standard AR muzzle devices.
 Accuracy is claimed to be 1 MOA from the factory.

 A mil-spec single stage trigger comes standard with an optional two-stage trigger available for semi-auto precision use.